 Residential Withdrawal Management (detox)

 Detox centres are located throughout the province, on a first come first serve basis.
 If Community withdrawal management and/or RAAM Clinic supports are not able to help you, then we can help you to find a residential withdrawal management centre (detox).
 Stays in residential withdrawal management are very short, typically 3-5 days in length.
 Most times people can be helped in a non-medical detox centre.

 If you need a medical detox, we can help you to connect with them.
 The stays are a bit longer, usually 7-10 days.
 Our CWM Team (see above) can help you explore these options and decide which one would be best for you.

 Residential treatment programs (“rehab”) are located throughout the province.
 There are many free, government funded programs.
 There is typically a wait period for admission and it is important to know that it can take 2-3 months to get into treatment.
 You will need to complete an assessment, which is a standardized assessment across the province; this means all the treatment centres are using the same assessment.
 Fourcast can help you get the assessment done, as well as any other forms the treatment centre you are applying to wants you to complete.
 It is important to try to choose a treatment program that is a fit for you, and not just choose the one that has the soonest bed.
 If you do all that work to go to a program, let’s make sure it’s one you want to complete!

-Don’t forget that you can start doing work with us while you wait to get into treatment, by meeting with a counsellor and checking out our groups.
+Don’t forget that you can start doing treatment with us while you wait to get into a residential treatment center, by meeting with a counsellor and checking out our groups.
 Residential programs are group based, so it’s important to make sure you like groups and are comfortable in groups before you go to residential treatment.